pszenher/whaleboot/README.md

 - syslinux config file (at `/boot/syslinux.cfg`)
 - init system (e.g. `systemd`, `openrc`, etc.)

 WhaleBoot will not create these files automatically, nor enforce that they exist within the image prior to creation of a disk image.
-It is the responsibility of the user to either ensure that these files are either present within the input Docker image, or to add them to the final output image.
+It is the responsibility of the user to either ensure that these files are present within the input Docker image, or to add them to the final output image.

 For examples of `Dockerfile`'s that demonstrate conformity to the above requirements, see [pszenher/jackal-docker](https://github.com/pszenher/jackal-docker).